fitoprolog/phoenix-firestorm-cv/doc/pybridge.md

 1. Launch the viewer so that the `pybridge` plugin is loaded.
 2. Run `scripts/pybridge_poc.py` which connects to the socket at `/tmp/firestorm_pybridge.sock`.
-3. Whenever the viewer forwards a frame or input event to the plugin the script will display or print the information.
+3. Frames are pushed from the viewer to Python.
+Key and mouse events typed in the Python window are forwarded back to the viewer.

 Frames are transferred using the existing shared memory mechanism and are sent to Python base64 encoded.
 The proof-of-concept script reconstructs